Sandalmoth/magic-chiptuner/README.md

 In addition, this is far too slow for real time music generation running on my cpu.
 It needs to be about 100-1000 times faster I think.
 Ultimately, it only learned to play one note, so, that's not very impressive either...

+_2020-12-19_
+I'm gonna try a final attempt using a straight up RNN, though the part I'm struggling with is the new note hinting from a simplified melody.
+Ultimately, the network should process a simple note, but not remember it.
+The output from that should be the output, but then also fed back into the network and remembered.
+It's easy to achieve during final usage I think, but I'm not sure how to do it during training.

 ## Preemptive QnA